MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-propagation.md

 When you merge two FabricDataFrames, the order of the DataFrames determines how semantic information is propagated.

-   - If **both DataFrames are annotated**, then the table-level metadata of the left DataFrame takes precedence.
-The same rule applies to individual columns; the column annotations present in the left DataFrame take precedence over the column annotations in the right DataFrame.
+   - If **both FabricDataFrames are annotated**, then the table-level metadata of the left FabricDataFrame takes precedence.
+The same rule applies to individual columns; the column annotations present in the left FabricDataFrame take precedence over the column annotations in the right one.
-   - If **only one DataFrame is annotated**, its metadata is used.
-The same rule applies to individual columns; the column annotations present in the annotated DataFrame is used.
+   - If **only one FabricDataFrame is annotated**, its metadata is used.
+The same rule applies to individual columns; the column annotations present in the annotated FabricDataFrame is used.

 ### Semantic propagation with row-wise concatenation

-When you perform row-wise concatenation on multiple FabricDataFrames, the metadata of the first DataFrame is used.
+When you perform row-wise concatenation on multiple FabricDataFrames, the metadata of the first FabricDataFrame is used.

 <!-- ### Semantic propagation with stack and unstack operations